cetinkaya/pastefromhtml/README.md

 pastefromhtml adds a menu entry (`Tools / Paste from HTML`) as well as a key shortcut (`SHIFT + CTRL + V`) in Zim.

-After you copy lists/links/text in your browser, paste them into Zim by clicking on the menu entry or with `SHIFT + CTRL + V`.
+After you copy lists/links/text in your browser, paste them into Zim by clicking on the menu entry or by using the shortcut `SHIFT + CTRL + V`.